KomodoPlatform/NotaryNodes/notarynodes/pirate/README.md

 - Created the ARRR Sapling Bot which provides useful info to the Pirate Community
 - Took part in early testing for Sapling migration
 - Assisted the Community through the migration from Sprout to Sapling
-- Early tester of Barterlly
+- Early tester of Barterlly aka Tortuga
 - PrivateBay pool operator
-- ```Team role: Technical contact, Node operations & security, Zcommerce enabler```

 ##### Contact Details #####

 - Discord: [@mrlynch#5735](https://pirate.black/discord)